Diphya wesolowskae

 Diphya wesolowskae is a species of long-jawed orb weaver in the genus Diphya that lives in South Africa.
 First described in 2020 by Mikhail Omelko, Yuri Marusik and Robin Lyle, the spider is small, with a typical length between 2.8 and 3.17 mm.
 The female is larger than the male.
 It has a brown to dark brown and patternless carapace, which distinguishes the species from the more common Diphya simoni.
 The male has an abdomen that is also brown to dark brown and has a pattern of two dark spots, although some examples have more complex, but indistinct, patterns of spots and stripes.
 The female has a light brown abdomen marked with large spots and stripes.
 The copulatory organs are distinctive to the species.
-The female has a epigyne that lacks pockets but has a thicker septal stem than Diphya foordi, and the male has a very long, thin projection that extends from the palpal bulb beyond the cymbium and a very short embolus.
+The female has a epigyne, the external visible part of its copulatory organs, that lacks pockets but has a thicker septal stem than Diphya foordi, and the male has a very long, thin projection that extends from the palpal bulb beyond the cymbium and a very short embolus.

 Taxonomy

-Diphya wesolowskae was first described by Mikhail Omelko, Yuri Marusik and Robin Lyle in 2020.
-The species is named after the Polish arachnologist Wanda Wesołowska on her 70th birthday.
-It was allocated to the genus Diphya, first described by Hercule Nicolet in 1849.
+Diphya wesolowskae is a species of long-jawed orb weaver that was first described by the arachnologists Mikhail Omelko, Yuri Marusik and Robin Lyle in 2020.
+They named the species after the Polish arachnologist Wanda Wesołowska on her 70th birthday.
+It was allocated to the genus Diphya, which was first circumscribed by Hercule Nicolet in 1849.
 The genus is a member of the subfamily Diphyainae in the family Tetragnathidae.
 The family is monophyletic, although there is instability in the placement of the different genera and species.
 By combining molecular analysis with morphological study, Fernando Alvarez-Padilla and Gustavo Hormiga concluded that the genus is sister to Chrysometa within a clade.
 They also suggest that the genus is monophyletic.
+The holotype is stored in the National Collection of Arachnida at the Plant Protection Research Institute in Pretoria.